Ask Jeeves went live last month with a beta program that allows paid inclusion into the Teoma index.

 It certainly would be a good PR move to get a free Add URL page out there, because that can be reassuring to those with new web sites to feel they've at least done something to submit and without having to pay for it.
 However, the reality is that the Add URL pages of major crawlers such as Google and FAST make little real difference to whether a page gets picked up.

 Instead, these days its left to the crawlers to seek out and find the best pages to include, without help.
 And how do they find those pages?
 By looking for links -- making link building to your web site important not just for ranking purposes but also to get included at all.

 You can sign-up for the program and get more information here.

 Webmaster World, Feb.
 14, 2002

 Comments about the program by those frequenting the Webmaster World forum.
 Lots of "watch and see" posts, along with "rip-off" posts and some expressing disappointment.

 How Ask Jeeves Works

 Explains how Teoma results are integrated into Ask Jeeves results, for Search Engine Watch members.
 The "Teoma Results" section has links to recent articles about how the Teoma service gathers listings and ranks them.

 More About Link Analysis

-Explains how search engines make use of links from across the web to find pages and rank them in relation to searches.
+For Search Engine Watch members, explains how search engines make use of links from across the web to find pages and rank them in relation to searches.
 Includes many tips on how to locate "important" sites and request links that can help you with search engine positioning efforts.